kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/error_handling_in_machine_mode.md

 All Interrupts and Exceptions are handled in Machine mode by default.
 But you can make the Supervisor Mode handle some exceptions and interrupts by using the medeleg and mideleg registers

 Mideleg register delegates interrupts.
 Medeleg delegates exceptions.

+Fun and Curiosity First.
+Above Money, Family, Fame, Education.
+Anything.

+University is a place where grades matter.
+You read what is expected, under an expected timeline.
+You do not read in the depth you want.
+You read subjects because they are considered important.
+Not because you find them important.

+University is not a place to learn.
+It is a place to get certified.
+If you manage to learn what you want, consider that a coincidence.